 - The accused knew the information or report was false because no such crime had actually been committed;

 - The information or report was given or said (or caused to given or said) to a law enforcement officer; and

 - The accused knew or should have known that the person to whom the information or report was given was a law enforcement / police officer.

 Penalties for False Report

-Under Florida Statutes, Chapter 817, False Police Report or False Report of a Crime is a first degree misdemeanor.
+False Police Report / False Report of a Crime is classified as a first degree misdemeanor.
 As such, the offense carries penalties of up to 1 year in jail or 12 months of probation, and a $1,000.00 fine.

 Even if the report turns out to be false, the prosecution must establish that the accused knew that the information contained in the report was false.
 Where the accused was simply mistaken, given misinformation by someone else, or misconstrued the situation, this will provide a powerful defense.